mahmoud-mahdy/CLI_for_coffe_shop/README.md

 ### Testing
 pytest is used to run unit tests as proof of concept however projects have been tested fully through manual testing.

-### Project Reflections
-### How did your design go about meeting the project's requirements?
-meet all requirements within the deadline.

-### If you had more time, what is one thing you would improve upon?
-the app can list all the orders I would add listing all orders based on statutes (delivered / shipped / preparing)

 # Machine learning predictive model

 ### Project: